- Behavior

 Encourage children to reach out to their school’s guidance counselor or any staff member they might trust, says Ljubica Ciric, vice president of Child and Family Mental Health at Community Partners of South Florida.

 Students also can text their ZIP code to TXT211 (898211) or go to 211palmbeach.org to chat online from 10 a.m. to 8 p.m.
-Schroeder uses the military model of ACE — Ask, Care, Escort — with children.
+Schroeder uses the military model of ACE -- Ask, Care, Escort -- with children.
 If you think a friend is suicidal, ask.
-Don’t keep it a secret even if your friend says not to tell anyone.
+Don’t keep it a secret, even if your friend says not to tell anyone.
 Go with your friend to talk to a favorite teacher, coach, counselor or anyone they trust.

-See or hear something concerning?
-Say something!
 You can report suspicious activity anonymously to law enforcement and school officials via the Palm Beach County StudentProtect app or state FortifyFL app.

 3. WHO IS MOST VULNERABLE?

-Children who have experienced trauma or have been abused are at a high risk for suicide, Ciric says.
+Bullying, drug and alcohol abuse, sexual issues, online targeting, loneliness, eating disorders, death of a parent or a friend – all can bring teenagers to the brink.
+In addition, children who have experienced trauma or have been abused are at a high risk for suicide, Ciric says.

 “Other groups to watch include teens of divorced parents and those who have experienced recent loss,” she says.
 “Other warning signs are teens struggling with self-harming behavior or who have frequent visible injuries, teens who are withdrawn and timid, teens who have a lack of friends, and those who demonstrate hypersexualized behavior.”